pascallaliberte/sharpen.page/understand.md

 This is based on the **Jobs-to-be-done Theory of Buyer Behavior**, pioneered by Clayton Christensen, Bob Moesta and Chris Spiek from the Re-Wired group, Alan Klement and others, **which states that**:

+{% include components/aside-note.html text="I'm assuming here you'd rather do this work yourself.
+But if you just want to get it done by someone like me, [skip down to the questionnaire to get started](#start)" %}

 ### Your Buyers Just Wanted to Make Progress

 They were experiencing some kind of struggle, and your product came along as a way forward.